jessicauk/quiz/README.md

 - If you run into issues with starting the app, you might want to try clearing the cache with `expo start -c`.
 - If you plan to use any native modules, you'll need to eject from Expo and use bare React Native.
 However, be sure about this decision as it's not easily reversible.

+### Log in session:

+- Log in with the next credentials
+  - User: admin
+  - Password: 12345678

 ### Contributing:

 If you would like to contribute to this project, please make sure to branch off of master, make your changes, and then submit a pull request.